 - Loss assessment plan for Condo owners who are responsible for shared sections of a property.

-Allstate also helps ease the burden for first-time homebuyers by providing helpful online tools and resources.
+Allstate also helps ease the burden for first-time homebuyers by providing helpful online tools.
 With Allstate’s Common and Costly Claims tool, new homeowners can figure out what coverage they may need by breaking down common insurance claims by state and zip code.
 Between the tools, educational information and seamless website navigation, Allstate is a great option for a first-time home buyer.

 - Customizable coverage options